vibewell25/vibewell/docs/error-handling.md

 # Error Handling Guide

-This guide explains the error handling approach used in the Vibewell application, including error boundaries, fallback UI components, and best practices.
+This guide explains the error handling approach used in the Vibewell application, including error boundaries, fallback UI components, best practices, and the error handling system.

 ## Error Boundaries